runeksvendsen/key-value-store/README.md

-# Software transaction memory-map with added persistence
+# Software Transactional Memory-map with added persistence

 ### WARNING
 Experimental software - I use it mostly in development, as a simple, fast, local key-value store.